giobertolani/PokeQuiz/code/src/java/README.md

 ### Conclusions

-This is a simple game created to start practicing my Java programming knowledge in a deeper way.
-I know that something could be coded better and should be enhanced, but I'm kinda proud of it since it's my first project ever.
+And that's it.
+I'm aware that something could be coded better and should be enhanced, but for a first time Java project I'm already satisfied.
 Hope you like it too! :D